Nathan Johnson (abolitionist): Abolitionists

 In the 1820s, they became involved in the abolitionist cause.
 Polly attended anti-slavery meetings and was well-read about social issues of the time.
 She was described as "a fair mulatto, always lady-like and pleasant" by Daniel Ricketson of New Bedford, who also remembered seeing her walk arm-in-arm with Maria Weston Chapman following an anti-slavery meeting in Boston, as he walked arm-in-arm with Lucretia Mott.

 Nathan was politically active in both organizations of African Americans and those involved in the abolitionist cause.
-Since New Bedford was a busy port doing business with southern states, it was a regular target for people escaping slavery, and Johnson is documented to have sheltered fugitives in his properties.
+Since New Bedford was a busy port doing business with southern states, it was a regular place of refuge for people escaping slavery, and Johnson is documented to have sheltered fugitives in his properties.
 On March 28, 1827, Nathan and 24 people went the house of John Howard.
 They attacked him and broke his windows, after knocking down his door.
 A trial was held and Johnson and the others were found not guilty after it was learned that the man was in town to gather information about people who escaped from slavery.

 In 1832, Nathan represented Massachusetts in Philadelphia at the second annual convention of free people of color.
 The next year, he was made one of four honorary members.
 He attended the convention in 1834.

 At the Massachusetts Anti-Slavery Society convention of 1840, he was made one of five vice presidents.
 He became president of the National Convention of Colored People in 1847.